ankita-cmu/Data-viz-finalproject/README.md

 Premise /setup:
 Showed a draft presentation of my project visuals and informed that they were looking at my initial sketches of Telling Stories with Data coursework's final project.

-#### First interview with a family member:
+#### First interviewee - An anonymous friend:

  1. What do you think is the topic of my project?

-**Answer** The sketches explain the growth of Google with time.
+ Answer: The sketches explain the growth of Google with time.
 Is that your project?

 *I told that this was pretty close.
 I am showing the rise of Google.*

  2. Do you think I should include more history of Google?

-**Answer** You should have a couple of visuals related to the history.
+ Answer: You should have a couple of visuals related to the history.

  3. What other sub-topics could be relevant for this project*

+ Answer: I think you have covered most of the topics.
+Elaorate them in your final story.

+ 4. Could you please critique my sketches?

+ Answer:

+ 5. Do you like the story telling platform that I have chosen?

+ Answer: Shorthand sounds good.
+You should also try a platform called Storybird.

  *My answer: I plan on using a story telling tool called Shorthand for my project, do you have any suggestions?*
-**Answer** You should try a platform called Storybird.